What you're about to read

 - Best for: for managing your social media presence.

-presents an easy to use interface and for small lists, is entirely free to use.
-It is without the doubt the best entry level tool for anyone wanting to get started with email marketing (and here’s why you should
+3. MailChimpEmail marketing still offers you the best opportunity to build relationships with your prospects, and it is hands down still the most effective sales tool that you can automate.
+Mailchimp presents an easy to use interface and for small lists, is entirely free to use.
+It is without the doubt the best entry level tool for anyone wanting to get started with email marketing (and here’s why you should).

 - Best for: creating great email campaigns